 Wies is also recognised as a leading proponent of the double bass solo repertoire, which he performs extensively both as a concerto soloist and in recital with piano.
 His first CD containing 19th and 20th century music for bass and piano (2016), garnered widespread international acclaim.
 In 2020 Warner Classics released Wies' second solo album dedicated to the concerti of Giovanni Bottesini.

-Wies de Boevé is double bass professor at the Zurich University of Arts and the Academy of the Bavarian Radio Symphony Orchestra.
-From September 2022, he will also take up the same position at the Escuela superior de Música Reina Sofia in Madrid.
+Wies de Boevé is double bass professor at the Zurich University of Arts and at the Escuela superior de Música Reina Sofia in Madrid.
 He has given masterclasses worldwide and has been coaching the bass section of the European Union Youth Orchestra since 2013.